 - How are energy and matter supplied from the lower solar atmosphere into the corona?

 - At which heights does the solar atmosphere become force-free?
-And how does the Lorentz force affect the magnetic structure?
+And how the Lorentz force affects the magnetic structure?

 - How do chromospheric magnetic field measurements compare with the MHS-model?

 - Which role have field-aligned and transverse currents?